openid/fapi/fapi-2_0-security-profile.md

   * **Data leak from clients**:  Some clients store personal data.
 If the client becomes compromised, this data can leak or be modified.

+# Discovery metadata

+## Client Metadata

+The following client metadata is defined by this specifcation.

+### use_mtls_endpoint_aliases

+**Metadata Name**: `use_mtls_endpoint_aliases`
+**Metadata Description**: Boolean value used to indicate the client's intention to use mutual TLS in preference to the non-MTLS endpoints.
+If omitted, the default value is false.

+# IANA Considerations

+## Dynamic Client Registration Metadata Registration

+Per this specification, the following client metadata definition has been requested to be registered in the IANA "OAuth Dynamic Client Registration Metadata" registry [IANA.OAuth.Parameters] established by [@!RFC7591]:

+**Metadata Name**: `use_mtls_endpoint_aliases`
+**Metadata Description**: Indicates the requirement for a client to use mutual TLS endpoint aliases defined by the AS where present.
+**Change Controller**: OIDF FAPI WG
+**Specification Document(s)**: Section 7 of FAPI 2 security profile

 # Acknowledgements